mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 | Risk | Cosmetic/docs | Logic/behaviour | Security/data/production |
 | Ambiguity | Clear requirements | Some unknowns | Open-ended or exploratory |

 **Composite complexity** = average of all dimensions.
-If it hits 0.3 or above, four agents spin up automatically: an Orchestrator to define scope, an Implementer for scoped changes, a Structural Reviewer for contract validation, and a Behavioural Tester for edge cases.
+If it hits 0.3 or above, four agents spin up: an Orchestrator to define scope, an Implementer for scoped changes, a Structural Reviewer for contract validation, and a Behavioural Tester for edge cases.
 Below 0.3, Claude Code works solo.
-No negotiation, no prompting — the rule is loaded at session start and it just runs.
+The rule loads at session start and runs without prompting.

 The TDD workflow lives the same way: